 This school has not been well organized from the beginning of my experience as a parent.
 I would not recommend this school to anyone based upon my experience.
 Research your alternatives and excercise your rights as a parent to find a good education for your child.

 Pacific Avenue Elementary School is a public middle school in Rubidoux.
 The principal of Pacific Avenue Elementary School is Maureen Dalimot, whose e-mail is firstname.lastname@example.org.
-426 students go to Pacific Avenue Elementary School and identify mostly as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
+426 children attend Pacific Avenue Elementary School and identify primarily as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
 42% of the Pacific Avenue Elementary School students are "limited in English proficiency."
-85% of the 426 students here have subsidized lunches.
-The student to teacher ratio at Pacific Avenue Elementary School is 18:1.
+85% of the 426 students here get reduced lunch prices.
+The ratio of students to teachers at Pacific Avenue Elementary School is 18:1.
 Mission Middle School is one of the nearest middle schools.

 |Native American or Native Alaskan||0.2%||0.3%|

 |Students eligible for free or reduced-price lunch program||85%||68%|